report

 Medicaid and CHIP boundary

 Marketplace routing does not decide Medicaid or CHIP eligibility.
-For each launch state, Medicaid.gov state-help context remains the official path for applications, eligibility, renewal, and coverage-status questions before a user shares sensitive details elsewhere.
+For each launch state, Medicaid.gov state-help context remains the official path for applications, eligibility, renewal, and coverage-status questions before sharing sensitive details elsewhere.

 Curated scope, not template spam

-This is a curated source map, not all-state template spam or a 50-state directory.
-New state pages should be added only when official route data, state-specific caveats, Medicaid or CHIP context, and related playbooks create enough user value to pass the content gate.
+This is a curated source map, not a thin 50-state directory.
+New state pages should be added only when official route data, state-specific caveats, Medicaid or CHIP context, and related playbooks create enough reader value to pass the content gate.

 How to reuse this report